alyssa-norrenberns/markdown-practice/sharks.md

 > "Sharks have personality, just like you and I" - Félicie Dhellemmes

-- sharks are not the "cold-blooded killers" the media has portrayed them to be
+- Sharks are not the "cold-blooded killers" the media has portrayed them to be.
-- there have been studies showing differences in behavior among shark species: some are said to be "curious and confident", while some are described as "timid and sensitive"
+- There have been studies showing differences in behavior among shark species: some species are said to be "curious and confident", while other species are described as "timid and sensitive".
-- there are behavioral differences even within the same shark species, indicating sharks have unique, individual personalities and temperment!
+- Researchers have documented behavioral differences even within the same shark species, indicating sharks have unique, individual personalities and temperment!
-- for more info, read [Exploring Personality in Sharks](https://saveourseasmagazine.com/exploring-personality-sharks/#:~:text=Most%20people%20think%20of%20sharks,hammerheads%20are%20timid%20and%20sensitive.)
+- For more info, read [Exploring Personality in Sharks](https://saveourseasmagazine.com/exploring-personality-sharks/#:~:text=Most%20people%20think%20of%20sharks,hammerheads%20are%20timid%20and%20sensitive.) by shark researcher Félicie Dhellemmes.

 ## Shark Species